OK, I'm back on track, actually studying--and enjoying learning--this crazy, wonderful language.

 I've signed up with Chinese Pod (www.chinesepod.com).
 I'm past the Basic stage and am listening to the Elementary level lessons.
 One of my favorite learning tools of theirs is Skritter (www.skritter.com), which I guess you could call "e-practice" for reading and writing characters.
 The combination of listening, reading, and writing should help my old-man memory.

 Briefly, this young man was living and going to school in Utah, had an intense desire to learn Japanese, but had no classes nor native speakers where he lived.
 So he studied on his own, using Internet resources, movies, music--whatever he could get his hands on.
-He totally immersed himself in the language.
-By 2005, after only 18 months of study, he was fluent enough to read technical material, conduct business correspondence, and have job interviews in Japanese.
-He landed a job as a software engineer at a large Japanese company in Tokyo, where he still lives today.

 This guy is amazing; yet, he'll be the first to tell you that what he did is not amazing, that anyone can learn any language with enough desire, motivation, and, most of all, fun.
 Not only is he a great motivator, but his writing is funny as hell!